-As mentioned earlier, the growth rates assumed are subject to numerous risks and uncertainties, including the impact of the earthquake and tsunami in Japan, the magnitude and timing of the economic recovery, future inflationary pressures, the strength of the U.S. dollar (especially relative to the East Asian currencies) and U.S. monetary policy.
+As mentioned earlier, the growth rates assumed are subject to numerous risks and uncertainties, including the magnitude and timing of the economic recovery, future inflationary pressures, the strength of the U.S. dollar (especially relative to the East Asian currencies) and U.S. monetary policy.
 Since the tourism market makes up roughly 30 percent of GET Surcharge revenues and Japanese tourists are 18 percent of the tourism market, the Japanese tourism market accounts for approximately 6 percent of the GET Surcharge revenues.
 Tourism is still increasing from other westbound travel markets.
 Chapter 4 presents a sensitivity analysis that examines the potential risk associated with decreased GET Surcharge growth rates.